MiyukiHoshi21/computing-work/teachers-day/story.md

 *A few moments later*

-“I’m sorry, (Boy 11) but I have to do this.”
+“I’m sorry, (Girl 3) but I have to do this.”
 Ms Ng (Geog) apologised before shooting a netball.

 “No!
 Your posture is wrong!
 You need to have your arm in a straight line and not use both hands to shoot!”
 Ms Lee (PE) instructed, demonstrating.